ICD-API/electronic-death-certificate-format-tabular/README.md

-﻿# Simple Tabular Death Certificate exchange format
+﻿# Simple Tabular Death Certificate exchange format This is a specific format used by the [Doris Tool](https://icd.who.int/doris) as a simple tabular alternative to the [standard JSON format](https://github.com/ICD-API/electronic-death-certificate-format).

-This format can be used as an Excel (.xlsx) file or an a (.csv) format with separator the comma (`,`).
-Below we are presenting the fields structure of the death certificate.
+This format can be used as an Excel (.xlsx) file or as a comma separated text file (.csv).
-This format is a simplified tabular version of the [standard JSON format](https://github.com/ICD-API/electronic-death-certificate-format)

-You may find empty sample files here:
+You may find small sample files here:
 - [Excel sample (.xlsx)](sample.xlsx)
 - [Comma separated text file sample (.csv)](sample.csv)

+Detailed descriptions of the fields are explained below:

 ## Data type